-I got my Ph.D. from the University of Bologna in 2000, where I also served as Research Assistant from 2002 to 2005.
-I joined University of Trento as associate professor in 2005, to become full professor in 2020.
-I teach courses about algorithms and data structures, distributed algorithms and computer science education.
+I earned my Ph.D. from the University of Bologna in 2000 and worked as a Research Assistant there from 2002 to 2005.
+I am currently a full professor at the University of Trento, where I joined as an associate professor in 2005.
+My areas of teaching expertise include algorithms and data structures, distributed algorithms, and computer science education.

 Research Statement